zzzprojects/Eval-Expression.NET/docs2/pages/linq/linq-dynamic-any-examples.md

 ```

 ## Any - Grouped
-This C# example uses the LINQ Any method with a dynamic expression to return a grouped a list of products only for categories that have at least one product that is out of stock.
+This C# example uses the LINQ Any method with a dynamic expression to return a grouped list of products only for categories that have at least one product that is out of stock.

 ### LINQ
 ```csharp